jubra97/speedos/index.md

 ```
 You can also have a look at the [scripts folder](https://github.com/jubra97/speedos/tree/main/src/scripts) to see how we used the projects core to deploy, test and evaluate our software.

-## Contact and Contribution
+## Contact, Contribution & Further Use

 We welcome everyone to contribute to our project and will gladly receive and answer any suggestions or questions that you might have.
-The best way to contact us is via [e-mail](mailto:maximilian.demmler@student.uni-augsburg.de).
+We encourage you to create GitHub-Issues in case of bug encounters or feature suggestions.
+In other cases the best way to contact us is via [e-mail](mailto:maximilian.demmler@student.uni-augsburg.de).

+Our code is free to use for everybody under the conditions stated in our [license](https://github.com/jubra97/speedos/blob/main/LICENSE).
+However, we would like to kindly ask you to acknowledge our work if you wish to use it for research, educational or commercial purposes.